PyVRP/PyVRP/pyvrp/cpp/README.md

 contain docstrings that are automatically extracted from the other header files present in this directory.
 The documentation headers are generated automatically by Meson during compilation.

+## Logging

+We use `spdlog` for logging in the C++ codebase.
+Logging is done using the macros `spdlog` provides: INFO and up are present in release builds, everything below that (DEBUG, TRACE) is present only in debug builds.
+The logs are shared with Python via the bindings, and further processing can be done there using the familiar `logging` interface.
+We only use loggers nested under the top-level `"pyvrp"` logger.